vadikgo/vagrant-simplecloud/README.md

 FAQ
 ---

-* The Chef provisioner is no longer supported by default (as of 0.2.0).
+* The Chef provisioner is no longer supported by default.
 Please use the `vagrant-omnibus` plugin to install Chef on Vagrant-managed machines.
 This plugin provides control over the specific version of Chef to install.

 Contribute